notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/account_management_billing_support.md

 - Use Private IP instead of Public IP for good savings and better network performance
 - Use same AZ for maximum savings (at the cost of high availability)
+- Through internet it will be costly between 2 Ec2 instance between 2 Availability Zones
+- Recommended to use a private IP between 2 Availability Zones.
+- Inter region will be costlier

 ## Savings Plan